apache/shardingsphere/docs/document/content/features/test-engine/integration-test-engine.en.md

 weight = 2
 +++

+The SQL parsing unit test covers both SQL placeholder and literal dimension.
+Integration test can be further divided into two dimensions of strategy and JDBC; the former one includes strategies as Sharding, table Sharding, database Sharding, and replica query while the latter one includes `Statement` and `PreparedStatement`.

+Therefore, one SQL can drive 5 kinds of database parsing * 2 kinds of parameter transmission modes + 5 kinds of databases * 5 kinds of Sharding strategies * 2 kinds of JDBC operation modes = 60 test cases, to enable ShardingSphere to achieve the pursuit of high quality.

 ## Process

 The `Parameterized` in JUnit will collect all test data, and pass to test method to assert one by one.
 The process of handling test data is just like a leaking hourglass:

 ![](https://shardingsphere.apache.org/document/current/img/test-engine/integration-test.jpg)